Life after breast cancer

 In the beginning of January I was diagnosed with breast cancer.
-I have since had surgery and am in the final stages of recovery.
+I’ve had a bi-lateral mastectomy and am in the final stages of recovery.
 The last few months have been life altering, complete with a whirlwind of education, reflection and appreciation for life.
 A routine physical and mammogram - saved my life.
-(So, ladies go get a mammogram!!)
+(So, people go get a mammogram!!)

 I have always enjoyed pouring through old photographs of people and places.
 Trying to piece together a story from whatever tidbits we have.
 We all don't think we have much significance in this world.
 But each and every one of us does.
 We all have a story - or two or three...
 They make up who we are and affect the generations that follow us.

 The reality is that - life can be short.

 If I had a dollar for every time I heard a client say "I need to lose some weight first" or "I need to wait for the perfect [insert whatever,]" I'd be very very rich.

 I guarantee you, in 10 years you'll look back and say "DAMN I looked good then!"

 To this day, my favorite work has been capturing the relationships between people.
 Some are family, life partners, caregivers and friends.
 EVERYONE has a story to share.
 So it's only fitting that I get back on track and continue what I've always known I was meant to photograph.
 PEOPLE.
 And their STORIES.

 We are on this earth to share our lives with one another.
 The happy occasions, the seemingly unfair hiccups in the road and most of all - the love for one another.
 Every milestone is worth remembering because it's the sum of them that make you who are.